-The content of this Lyons Primary Planning Area Master Plan reflects a combination of quantitative discovery and qualitative input.
-Throughout the planning process, consultants for the Town sought to engage Lyons's residents, business owners, and others with local knowledge and a special interest in the community's future.
-Feedback provided by engaged residents, business owners, community leaders, Town Staff, and other key stakeholders directly shaped the components of this Plan.
+The content of this LPPA Master Plan reflects a combination of quantitative discovery and qualitative input.
+Throughout the planning process, consultants for the Town sought to engage Lyons' residents, business owners and others with local knowledge and a special interest in the community's future.
+Feedback provided by engaged residents, business owners, community leaders, Town Staff and other key stakeholders directly shaped the components of this Master Plan.

-In addition to technical analyses, a variety of venues were afforded stakeholders, along with town residents and business interests, to provide input regarding an overall vision for the LPPA at-large, and specific recommendations within the three subareas.
+In addition to technical analyses, a variety of venues were afforded stakeholders, Town residents and business interests to provide input regarding an overall vision for the LPPA at-large and specific recommendations within the three Subareas.
 These forums included:

-- Small group and one-on-one meetings, both in-person and by phone; - An interactive project page accessible via the Town's web page; and, - Series of community work sessions where a framework for public improvements and an overview of potential land use concepts were profiled and evaluated.
+- Small group and one-on-one meetings, both in-person and by phone; - An interactive project page accessible via the Town's web page; and - Series of community work sessions where a framework for public improvements and an overview of potential land use concepts were profiled and evaluated.

 In an effort to provide stakeholders the opportunity to participate in all, or select work sessions, a master schedule of meetings was established and each subarea investigated separately during the process.
 Overseeing the entire strategic planning process was an Advisory Committee of representatives from various private, public and institutional entities.
 With familiarity of the LPPA and community at-large, their input and participation was considered essential for preparation of a plan with potential for successful implementation.
-In addition to discussions with stakeholders, representatives of the Project Team made presentations to various groups including the PCDC and BOT.
+In addition to discussions with stakeholders, representatives of the Project Team made presentations to various groups including the Commission and BOT.
 Finally, the Town's Project Manager for the planning process served as an ongoing liaison between the Town's administration and staff, elected officials and members of the community.

 Planning for the development of communities and markets within them requires an understanding of key conditions, both visible and non-visible, all of which can influence development decisions.
-The discussion which follows provides an overview of those conditions that individually, and collectively, offer an indication of how "ready" parcels within the LPPA are for new investment and reinvestment.
-Additional details and maps are provided in the Appendix.
+The discussion which follows provides an overview of those conditions that individually and collectively indicate how "ready" parcels within the LPPA are for new investment and reinvestment.
+Additional details and maps are provided in Appendix E.